nickdpi/yulquen/README.md

 - You have __passing fluency in writing HTML and CSS__.
 Yulquen deliberately doesn't contain JavaScript, so you can use whatever library you want.
 - You are okay either with __Skeleton being your production framework__, or with rewriting the HTML and CSS later.
 Yulquen is meant to remove the pain of rewriting the same layout and behavior in code, so the latter seems a bit disingenuous.
 - You are okay with the whole thing being a __static site__, with no templating functionality included.
-A Yulquen for [Jekyll](http://jekyllrb.com) is in the works.
+A Yulquen for [Jekyll](http://jekyllrb.com) is [available](https://github.com/nickdpi/Yulquen-Jekyll).

 ## How to Use